cvxr/CVX/doc/support.rst

 =======

-The user base for CVX has grown to such an extent that full email-based support is no longer feasible.
+The user base for CVX has grown to such an extent that full email-based support is no longer feasible for our free version of CVX.
 Therefore, we have created several avenues for obtaining support.

 For help on how to *use* CVX, this users' guide is your first line of support.
 Please make sure that you have attempted to find an answer to your question here before you pursue other avenues.
-We have placed this document online and made it searchable in order to help you find the answers to the questions you may have.
+We have placed this document `online <http://cvxr.com/cvx/doc>`_ and made it searchable in order to help you find the answers to the questions you may have.

+With a package like CVX that encapsulates such mathematical complexity, it can sometimes be unclear if a problem with a model is due to model formulation or a bug in CVX.
+See :ref:`What is a bug? <whatbug>` below to help you discern the difference, and to determine the most appropriate channel for support.

 The CVX Forum
 -------------